Michael Keating (UN official): Career

-Keating's career has been divided between the private and public sectors.
-His private sector experience includes five years in financial publishing in the city of London; working in television as associate producer on documentaries broadcast by the BBC and Channel 4; and running Media Natura, a management and communication consultancy whose clients included companies and public sector bodies engaged in environmental, human rights, and development issues.

 Keating began his international career as Special Assistant to Sadruddin Aga Khan in Geneva 1985, working on diverse issues including nuclear nonproliferation, refugees and displacement, UN reform, environmental protection, and religious tolerance.
 After field assignments in Afghanistan and Pakistan, he was Senior Advisor to the Administrator of the United Nations Development Programme (UNDP) Mark Malloch Brown in New York from 1999 until 2001.
 He then moved to the UN's political mission, UNSCO, in Jerusalem/Gaza.
 He was the UN Resident Coordinator in Malawi from 2004 until 2008.
 Within the United Nations system, he also had assignments in Geneva, New York City, Peshawar, Islamabad, and Kabul.

 From 2008 to 2010, Keating served as the Executive Director of the Africa Progress Panel, a policy group chaired by former United Nations Secretary General Kofi Annan.

 Returning to the United Nations, Keating was the Deputy Special Representative of the Secretary-General (under the leadership of Staffan de Mistura and subsequently Ján Kubiš) and the UN Resident and Humanitarian Coordinator in Afghanistan from 2010 to 2012, and later headed the UN team that developed the "Human Rights Up Front" plan of action (2012/13).

 Between 2012 and 2015, Keating worked as an advisor to a number of conflict mediation bodies, including Inter Mediate and Search for Common Ground.
 During part of that time, he served as Senior Advisor to the Secretary-General's Special Envoy to Syria from 2014 until 2015.

 In 2015, Keating was appointed an associate director at Chatham House in London, where he had initiated and directed a number of projects on topics including Afghanistan, natural resources and conflict, the Moving Energy Initiative, and humanitarian engagement with non-state armed groups, before taking up the role as UN Special Representative to Somalia.
 In 2019, he was awarded a CMG for services to international diplomacy, conflict prevention, and human rights.